 This is also simple.
 Drupal 8 is the newest version of Drupal.
 It will receive far more attention and support than older versions.
 Building on Drupal 7 now is a bit like an IT services firm recommending that clients adopt Outlook 2008.
 By actively participating in its use and development, we help push Drupal 8 forward, as well.

 Drupal 8 was released in November 2015.
-We built our first Drupal 8 site in February 2016 (read about our experience on our blog), which was still early in the adoption cycle.
+We built our first Drupal 8 site in February 2016 (read more about our experience), which was still early in the adoption cycle.
 Some of our favorite modules, such as Pathauto, were unstable at the time and we had to leave them out to ensure we didn’t introduce bugs on our projects.
 But since then, we’ve seen more and more community-maintained modules with stable releases, as well as rapid updates to Drupal core itself.
 If it wasn’t clear before that Drupal 8 is the only version of Drupal to be using, it definitely is now.

 Best of the Best

 Drupal 8, being a major overhaul of the framework, offers a chance to “refresh” the contributed module ecosphere with only the best Drupal 7 modules making their way to Drupal 8.
 Sure, there are a few of our favorites that are being left behind (Webform, anyone?), but there are a lot of Drupal 7 modules that aren’t maintained anymore.
 Giving existing modules a fresh look and introducing new ones with a more modern architecture is a benefit for the community and for companies that build with the platform.